anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 #### Explanation

 1. **Initial Message**
-   - A Mempool Worker receives a `ShardMsgKVSLockAcquired` message from a Shard engine
+   - A Mempool Worker receives a `ShardMsgKVSLockAcquired` message from a Shard engine.
    - The message contains:
-     - `timestamp`: The TxFingerprint identifying which transaction's locks were acquired
+     - `timestamp`: The TxFingerprint identifying which transaction's locks were acquired.
-     - (Implicit) The sender of the message identifies which shard has confirmed the locks
+     - (Implicit) The sender of the message identifies which shard has confirmed the locks.

 2. **Guard Phase** (`lockAcquiredGuard`)
-   - Verifies message type is `ShardMsgKVSLockAcquired`
+   - Verifies message type is `ShardMsgKVSLockAcquired`.
-   - If validation fails, request is rejected
+   - If validation fails, request is rejected.
-   - On success, passes control to `lockAcquiredActionLabel`
+   - On success, passes control to `lockAcquiredActionLabel`.

 3. **Action Phase** (`lockAcquiredAction`)
-   - Adds the new lock to the `locks_acquired` list in state
+   - Adds the new lock to the `locks_acquired` list in state.
    - Calculates new maximum consecutive sequence points by analyzing the lock history:
-     - For writes: Finds highest fingerprint where all prior write locks are confirmed
+     - For writes: Finds highest fingerprint where all prior write locks are confirmed.
-     - For reads: Finds highest fingerprint where all prior read locks are confirmed
+     - For reads: Finds highest fingerprint where all prior read locks are confirmed.
-   - Updates internal barriers (`seen_all_writes` and `seen_all_reads`) based on calculations
+   - Updates internal barriers (`seen_all_writes` and `seen_all_reads`) based on calculations.
-   - Constructs appropriate update messages for all shards
+   - Constructs appropriate update messages for all shards.

 4. **Response Generation**
    - Constructs `ShardMsgUpdateSeenAll` messages for every shard, containing:
      - For write barrier updates:
-       - `timestamp`: New seen_all_writes value
+       - `timestamp`: New `seen_all_writes` value.
-       - `write`: true
+       - `write`: true.
      - For read barrier updates:
-       - `timestamp`: New seen_all_reads value
+       - `timestamp`: New `seen_all_reads` value.
-       - `write`: false
+       - `write`: false.

 5. **Message Delivery**
-   - Update messages are broadcast to all shards in the system
+   - Update messages are broadcast to all shards in the system.
-   - Uses mailbox 0 (the standard mailbox for responses)
+   - Uses mailbox 0 (the standard mailbox for responses).

 ### `executorFinishedAction` flowchart